Happy Halloween: 5 scariest moments in Arizona Cardinals history

 By Scott Allen

-Nov 9, 2014; Glendale, AZ, USA; Arizona Cardinals quarterback Carson Palmer (3) lays on the ground with a left knee injury during the second half against the St. Louis Rams at University of Phoenix Stadium.
-Mandatory Credit: Matt Kartozian-USA TODAY Sports
+Aug 24, 2014; Glendale, AZ, USA; Arizona Cardinals mascot Big Red on the sidelines against the Cincinnati Bengals at University of Phoenix Stadium.
+Mandatory Credit: Mark J. Rebilas-USA TODAY Sports